-P-H-O-E-N-I-X Petroleum Philippines, Inc. (PPPI or the Company) was incorporated in the Philippines on May 8, 2002 and is 54% owned by PPHI, a company likewise organized in the Philippines.
-On August 7, 2006, the Philippine Securities and Exchange Commission approved the Amended Articles of Incorporation of the Company changing its name from Davao Oil Terminal Services Corp. to "P-H-O-E-N-I-X Petroleum Philippines, Inc."
+P-H-O-E-N-I-X Petroleum Philippines, Inc. was incorporated in the Philippines on May 8, 2002 and is 54% owned by PPHI, a company likewise organized in the Philippines.
+On August 7, 2006, the Philippine Securities and Exchange Commission ("SEC") approved the Amended Articles of Incorporation of the Company changing its name from Davao Oil Terminal Services Corp. to "P-H-O-E-N-I-X Petroleum Philippines, Inc."